Kive1ru/Information_Retrieval-Simple_Search_Engine/README.md

 	1. Open Searcher.py
 	2. Change the root (the address of where your index files be placed) under "if __name__ == '__main__':"
 	3. Run the program

+### How to perform a simple query?

-	4. After you start Searcher.py, each time you want to search, type in the query and hit enter
+	1. After you start Searcher.py, each time you want to search, type in the query and hit enter
+	2. The result will display on terminal
-	5. To exit the program, simply hit enter
+	3. To exit the program, simply hit enter key on keyboard

 ### How to start and perform the search interface (web interface)?

 	1. Run command "pip install Flask"